sduffy826/SparkiUsingClasses/readme.md

 ## SparkiClass
 - **SparkiCommon**: this has the .h file to be included in code; it defines constants for the sparki like: it's speed, dimensions, etc... you should put constants here (used define instead of const) to save memory.
 When you update this run ./syncClassFiles.sh
+  - Note: there's a USE_LCD define in here, if that's false then output from various 'show*' methods will write to the serial port, if it's true then the output will be written to the lcd screen.

 ## DetermineWorldClass
-**Controls/has information about the robots world**
+**Controls/has information about the robots world** This needs to be expanded to map all the obstacles/walls etc in the world; possibly have it communicate with external device that would have storage required.... think more on this
+- Constructors
   - **DetermineWorldClass()** - 'default' constructor, required by arduino, but you should initialize object with references to required objects (see next constructor)
   - **DetermineWorldClass(UltrasonicClass &ultrasonicObj, LocalizationClass &localizationObj)** - Constructor where you pass references to required objects needed within this object.

+- Methods that set world coordinates
+  - **void calculateRectangularCoordinates()** - Calculates your 'world' space, right now it takes the direction at 90' angles and records them; it also calls localization methods that set's your current position within that world.

+  - **void checkWorldCoordinates()** - Call this periodically to check and adjust world coordinates based on current position; i.e. when you first called getWorldCoordinates some things may not have been visible; if you call this method periodically (i.e. when you stop) you can adjust the 'world' coordinates.

+- Getting the coordinates
   - **WorldCoord getWorldCoordinates()** - Gets your world coordinates

-- **void checkWorldCoordinates()** - Call this periodically to check and adjust world coordinates based on current position; i.e. when you first called getWorldCoordinates some things may not have been visible; if you call this method periodically (i.e. when you stop) you can adjust the 'world' coordinates.
+- Debugging
   - **void showWorld()** - This is just a helper to show your world... mainly for debugging.
-- **void calculateRectangularCoordinates()** - Calculates your 'world' space, right now it takes the direction at 90' angles and records them; it also calls localization methods that set's your current position within that world.

 ## LightsClass